 - Stroke, which occurs as a result of reduced or blocked blood flow in arteries leading to your brain.

-- Transient ischemic attack (TIA), which is also called a ministroke.
-TIA serves as a warning sign because it produces symptoms similar to a stroke but doesn't cause permanent damage.
+- Transient ischemic attack (TIA), which is also called a ministroke. serves as a warning sign because it produces symptoms similar to a stroke but doesn't cause permanent damage.

 - Aneurysm in the aorta, which occurs when the walls of the blood vessel weaken and stretch, forming a bulge that has the potential to break.